ABOUT

 RANIA LEE KHALIL

-Rania holds a Doctorate in Dance through practice based/ artistic research from the University of Arts Helsinki, Theatre Academy, Finland.
+Rania holds a practice based Doctorate in Dance and Video from the University of Arts Helsinki, Finland.

-Awards include Kone Foundation (Finland), CIMO foundation (Finland), Erasmus Mundus (Europe), Fund for Women Artists (US), Zebra Poetry Film Festival (Germany), Bay and Paul Foundation (US), Merce Gilmore Foundation (US), Gibney (US), New York Foundation for the Arts (US)
+Awards include Kone Foundation (Finland), CIMO foundation (Finland), Erasmus Mundus (Europe), Fund for Women Artists (US), Zebra Poetry Film Festival (Germany), Bay and Paul Foundation (US), Merce Gilmore Foundation (US), Gibney Dance Moving Toward Justice Fellowship (US), New York Foundation for the Arts (US) and Women in Theatre and Media Award (US)

 Contact